dmitrykos/stk/README.md

 * Compiler: [The xPack GNU RISC-V Embedded GCC](https://xpack.github.io/dev-tools/riscv-none-elf-gcc)
 * Emulator: [The xPack QEMU RISC-V](https://xpack.github.io/dev-tools/qemu-riscv)

-If you are working with only Arm platform then you only need Arm-related tools.
+If you are working with only ARM platform then you only need ARM-related tools.

 Generic eclipse examples are located in the ```build/example/project/eclipse``` folder and sorted by platform:

-* **stm** - Arm platform, examples based on STM32 microcontrollers and can be executed on QEMU virtual machine or directly on hardware if you have corresponding board.
+* ```stm``` - ARM platform, examples based on STM32 microcontrollers and can be executed on QEMU virtual machine or directly on hardware if you have corresponding board.
-* **risc-v** - RISC-V platform, examples based on QEMU virtual machine.
+* ```risc-v``` - RISC-V platform, examples based on QEMU virtual machine.
-* **x86** - x86 platform, examples are executed on x86 CPU.
+* ```x86``` - x86 platform, examples are executed on x86 CPU.

 Additionally, examples for NXP MCUXpresso IDE are provided in ```build/example/project/nxp-mcuxpresso``` folder.
 These examples are compatible with NXP Kinetis® K66, Kinetis® K26 and NXP i.MX RT1050 MCUs and can be executed directly on corresponding evaluation boards.

 ## Porting
 You are welcome to port STK to a new platform and offer a patch.
 The platform dependent files are located in: ```stk/src/arch``` and ```stk/include/arch``` folders of [STK GitHub repository](https://github.com/dmitrykos/stk).

+## License
+STK is licensed under [MIT license](https://github.com/dmitrykos/stk?tab=MIT-1-ov-file) therefore you can use it freely in your personal, commercial, closed- or open- source projects.

+## Service
+Additional development paid services can be provided for your project:

+* **Dedicated license**: warranty of title and perpetual right-to-use for STK's source-code.

+* **Technical support**: integration of STK into your project, development assistance in relation to STK usage, and etc.

+For all these questions please [contact us](mailto:stk@neutroncode.com).